-Limiting COVID-19 Exposure for Athletes
+Limiting COVID-19 Exposure For School Athletes With Gym Equipment Disinfection

 As the later months of the year approach, many athletes are wondering if they will be playing this upcoming season.
 The risks presented by the pandemic have added a significant weight to the decision of whether or not the season will be canceled.
 As some professional sport leagues have begun to bring athletes back in, many positive COVID-19 cases have been reported among the players.
 While preventing athletes from coming into close contact with one another during games still remains a challenge, choices can be made to protect athletes outside of these events.
 These choices should allow athletes to continue training in order to stay in shape and at the top of their game.
 With the aid of education and careful planning, athletes can be given a safer space to live and to train as the next season approaches.